20urc3/Sekiryu/README.md

 # Installation

-- Download Sekiryu project either directly from Github either from pip using: pip install sekiryu
+- Install the pre-requisites mentionned above.
-- Profit
+- Download Sekiryu release directly from Github or use: `pip install sekiryu`.

 ## Contributions